Mru017/Netflix_SQL_Project/README.md

   AND
   release_year> EXTRACT (YEAR FROM CURRENT_DATE)-10
 ```
+Objective: Count the number of movies featuring 'Salman Khan' in the last 10 years.

 ### 14. Find the top 10 actors who have appeared in the highest number of movies produced in India.